rabbitmq/erlang-rpm/README.md

 ## Latest Erlang Version from a Cloudsmith Mirror

-This package is distributed via a [dnf repository on Cloudsmith and its mirrors](https://rabbitmq.com/install-rpm.html#cloudsmith).
+This package is distributed via a dnf repository that mirrors from Cloudsmith.

 The upstream Cloudsmith repository is **subject to traffic quotas**.
 When the quota is reached, package installations will only be possible from the mirrors, so it is highly recommended that you use them.